 - Assistance can be provided through consultations and code interpretations either for existing operations and facilities or for those that are being planned.

-- Additionally, the division will inspect and report on the environmental health and
+- Additionally, EHS will assess and report on the environmental health and safety aspects

-- Such inspections may be routine or by request.
+- Such assessments may be routine or by request.

 - The results will be reported to the appropriate administrative personnel.

 - Maintain reference materials from local, state, and federal agencies regarding rules and procedures affecting campus operations and assist in the technical interpretation of the

 - Develop appropriate EHS standards for unique situations and obtain appropriate approval.